SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 ## Deep Dive 1.1 - Create a simple ABAP CDS View using ABAP Develoment Tools (ADT)

-This sub section you will see how to create a CDS (Core Data Services) View using ABAP Development Tools (ADT).
-In particular, it is demonstrated how to create a CDS View to access data of the EPM table SNWD_BPA, which contains the Business Partner records.
+In this sub section you can track how to create a CDS (Core Data Services) View using ABAP Development Tools (ADT).
+In our specific case, it is demonstrated how to create a CDS View to access data of the EPM table SNWD_BPA, which contains the Business Partner record set.

 1. Create a CDS View
 In the context menu of your package choose ***New*** and then choose ***Other ABAP Repository Object***.<br><br>